Cape 2 Bluff

 Brendon’s a devoted family man, a dedicated physiotherapist and a crazy mad cycling machine.
 He’s undertaken some phenomenal challenges in the past to raise money for NZ Spinal Trust – but this one is OFF THE SCALE!
 He’s attempting to set a new record – cycling the length of NZ in just 4 days!

-Kia ora – my name is Brendon Vercoe.
+Kia ora!
+My name is Brendon Vercoe,

-Through my work I saw first-hand the amazing work of The New Zealand Spinal Trust, a charitable organisation that provides immense support to people with SCI and their whānau.
-Raising money and awareness for them has given this goal, and previous endeavours, a greater purpose.
+In my role, I witnessed firsthand the incredible work of The New Zealand Spinal Trust, a charitable organization dedicated to providing immense support to people with SCI and their families.
+Raising funds and awareness for this organization has given my goal, as well as previous endeavours, a greater purpose.